awsdocs/amazon-ec2-user-guide-windows/doc_source/connect-to-serial-console.md

 You can connect to your EC2 instance's serial console by using the browser\-based client\.
 You do this by selecting the instance in the Amazon EC2 console and choosing to connect to the serial console\.
 The browser\-based client handles the permissions and provides a successful connection\.

+EC2 serial console works from most browsers, and supports keyboard and mouse input\.

 **To connect to your instance's serial port using the browser\-based client \(Amazon EC2 console\)**

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.